Gun Bluing 101 – How to Blue a Gun

 Step #6 Apply Oil

-Apply the oil on gun treated gun parts.
+Apply the oil to gun parts.
 The oil prevents the formation of rust and protects the metal finish from sweat, body oil, wear, and dirt.
 Once you’ve spread the oil, leave the parts to stand overnight before assembling.